sap218/jabberwocky/docs/README.md

 ##### Output
 `snatch_output.txt` will include all ontology classes (from words of interest) and their annotations.

-If users have no words of interest then the output will include **annotations of all ontology classes**.
+If users have no words of interest, then the output will include **annotations of all ontology classes**.

 ---